jevko/experiments/README.md

-# smalltree
+# Jevko experiments

-A collection of functions/chunks of code showcasing some of the things that can be done with [Jevko](https://jevko.org).
+A collection of various experiments with [Jevko](https://jevko.org).
+Translating Jevko to different formats.
+Showing some of the things that can be done with Jevko.

 ## parse